xpavlov/innopolis_hw1/README.md

 To add data you can post json to (beware of content-type header!):

 /addstore - to add new store.
-Example: {"name":"Test 2", "address": "test address"}
+Example payload: {"name":"Test 2", "address": "test address"}

-/additem - example: {"name":"6th item", "price": 1.6}
+/additem - example payload: {"name":"6th item", "price": 1.6}

-/addsale - to link one sale and store - example: {"store_id":18,"item_id":4}
+/addsale - to link one sale and store - example payload: {"store_id":18,"item_id":4}

 Every successful request will return 200 OK with corresponding new record id wrapped in json.
+Every wrong request will result in 500 Error - then you can look for the actual reason to the server's console log

 To get data: